simp/simp-doc/docs/user_guide/HOWTO/Central_Log_Collection/Logstash.rst

 describes the security features in place with the default SIMP module settings:

 ..
 WARNING::
-   The native (Java) Elasticsearch connections are not encrypted!
+   The native (Java) Elasticsearch connections, e.g., node-to-node connections, are not encrypted!

-   This will be remedied in the future as sufficient methods are found.
+   This will be remedied in SIMP in the future, as sufficient methods are found.
 Presently, you can look at the `SIMP IPSec`_ implementation to encrypt communication between your Elasticsearch nodes.
+   Alternatively, you can purchase a subscription to the Elasticsearch Security plugin as part of Elasticsearch X-Pack.

-* **User Name and Password Protection for Grafana:** The Grafana web can be exposed to a defined list of hosts.
+* **User Name and Password Protection for Grafana:**
+    The Grafana web can be
+    exposed to a defined list of hosts.
 If you are connecting to Grafana from anything other than the localhost, a user name and password is required for authentication.
 Both :term:`LDAP` and local database users are supported.
 By default, only an admin account is created.
 SIMP will automatically generate that password.

--  **Syslog over Stunnel:** The default behavior in SIMP is to encrypt syslog traffic using native :term:`TLS` in rsyslog.
+* **Syslog over Stunnel:**
+    The default behavior in SIMP is to encrypt syslog traffic using native :term:`TLS` in rsyslog.
 The logstash syslog configuration is setup to listen on a stunnel port, which then forwards to the local logstash syslog listener.
 Unencrypted traffic is also supported for network devices.

--  **Limiting Web Actions:** The Grafana module restricts what HTTP commands a user can perform on the Elasticsearch data store.
+* **Limiting Web Actions:**
+    The Grafana module restricts what HTTP commands a user can perform on the Elasticsearch data store.
 Full **POST** action must be given to the Logstash nodes and some nodes may require **DELETE** capabilities.
 Logstash hosts should be tightly controlled so that administrative users cannot modify data inside of Elasticsearch with carefully crafted commands.
 This is one reason that we use syslog on the local hosts.

 ..
 IMPORTANT::
    The Puppet modules for Logstash, Grafana, and Elasticsearch contain dozens